ddionisio/MateAnimator/README.md

 Updates
 =======
+### Update 3 ###
+* Added Material track.
+Now you can animate any properties you specify in the shader used by the material.
+This requires a GameObject with a Renderer component.
+You can also use this to override the material.
+For now there is no preview during editing.
+* A bunch of refactoring to remove editor specific code in AnimatorData.
+You will no longer see any editor API when using AnimatorData.
+* Various tweaks to building sequences.
 ### Update 2 ###
 * Added Mate Animator track.
 Now you can play animations in your animation, while you animate.
 Useful for choreography and ensuring timing between multiple animations on the scene.
 Note: Currently doesn't execute event and trigger tracks.
 * Fixes with null exceptions here and there.